 Thresholds of interference can be calculated for each of the facilities built within the SZM based on system parameters and accounting for the long integration time on the SZM relative to integration times for Earth-based observations.
 The technical and operational characteristics of radio astronomy observatories in the SZM, at the frequencies of interest, are essential to ensure protection of these radio astronomy operations as provisioned in RR Nos.
 22.22 to 22.25.

 For frequency transmissions permitted in the SZM, the equations in Table 1 and Table 2 can be used to calculate applicable threshold values of interference to radio astronomy observations in the SZM relevant to RR No. 22.25.
 Additionally, Tables 3 and 4 provide relevant frequency-independent and frequency-dependent relations, parameters and constants for reference.

+For telescopes that employ bolometers and similar types of incoherent detectors, the methodology described in these tables does not provide sensible thresholds for interference given the large fractional bandwidths of these detectors along with their inability to distinguish frequencies within these broad bands.
+For these detectors, frequency excision is not possible; any emission above the permissible threshold in the detector’s band renders the entire frequency band useless.
+Report ITU-R RA.2512 provides characteristics of extremely sensitive, background-limited millimeter-wave bolometric detectors with large fractional bandwidths of order 30% or more, especially those used for observations of the Cosmic Microwave Background (CMB).
+These instruments have been located exclusively at extremely geographically remote sites in order to operate in an environment with minimal interference.
+Reference levels for telescopes employing such detectors can be found in Report ITU-R RA.2512.
+Notably, thresholds of interference depend heavily on the site characteristics, and the sites described in Report ITU-R RA.2512 are all terrestrial sites with a background dominated by the Earth’s atmosphere.
+The remote, lunar environment with no atmospheric emission or absorption will present new challenges and opportunities in operating these types of exceptionally sensitive and broadband detectors at RAS stations in the SZM.

 {Editor’s note: WP 7D has not yet agreed whether these tables should be included here in this Report or in a related Recommendation on thresholds for interference.
 It is agreed that the tables should not be duplicated and should only be present in one of these two documents.
 Two options: if included here, the Recommendation could reference this Report to refer to the tables OR the tables could be included directly in the Recommendation.
 Noting there is also disagreement between administrations as to whether the Recommendation is needed.